zowe/docs-site/docs/user-guide/cli-configure-scs-on-headless-linux-os.md

     The first command launches DBus, which the Gnome keyring requires.
 The second command starts the keyring daemon so that it is ready to be used by Zowe CLI commands.

 4. Restart your computer.

+    You have successfully completed the configuration to unlock the Gnome keyring automatically.

 5. Issue a Zowe CLI command that uses secure credentials to validate the automatic keyring unlock.